duereg/codetype/src/documents/posts/20130115-net-gotcha-private-classes-with-access-to-containing-classess-protected-variables-or-not.html.md

 layout: post
 ```

-# .Net Gotcha - Private Classes With Access To Containing Classes's Protected Variables (Or Not)

 A friend and I were working on some code together when we found an interesting edge case in .Net that neither of us knew about.
 This is what we knew: if you have a class with a protected field in it, if you declare a private class inside of that class, the private class can access the protected variable.
 The example below shows what this looks like.
 ``` cs
  public class ParentClassWithProtectedField {